LZR Racer

-The LZR Racer (pronounced as "laser") is a line of competition swimsuits manufactured by Speedo using a high-technology swimwear fabric composed of woven elastane-nylon and polyurethane.
-The swimsuits are made in body-length; they compress the body and trap air for buoyancy.
-The LZR Pro and LZR Elite were launched on 13 February 2008; the higher-priced LZR Elite was replaced by the LZR Elite 2 in early 2014.
-The LZR X, the most recent addition to Speedo's competition suit lineup, was launched in early 2015.
+The LZR Racer (pronounced as "Laser Racer") is a line of competition swimsuits manufactured by Speedo using a high-technology swimwear fabric composed of woven elastane-nylon and polyurethane.
+The swimsuits are available in a full-body length; they compress the body and trap air for buoyancy.
+The LZR Pro and LZR Elite were launched on February 13, 2008; the higher-priced LZR Elite was replaced by the LZR Elite 2 in early 2014.
+The LZR X was launched in early 2015.
 The technology is patented in Italy, and protected worldwide.

-The swimsuits have been found to improve performance, and permitting their use in competitive swimming has been controversial, and led to changes in regulations.
-People have gone so far as to label their use as "technical doping".
-They were deemed to provide an unfair advantage to the wearer by FINA, which led to a ban on all swimsuits of a similar nature.
+In its ruling in 2008, FINA deemed the LZR Racer swimsuits provide an unfair advantage to the wearer, leading to a ban on all swimsuits of a similar nature.

 Design and development

 The LZR Pro and LZR Elite were developed by Mectex, an Italian company, in association with the Australian Institute of Sport, with the help of Speedo's sponsored athletes.
 NASA's wind tunnel testing facilities and fluid flow analysis software supported the design.
 Both lines' aesthetics were designed in collaboration with the fashion brand Comme des Garçons.

-The design result, called the LZR Racer, reduced skin friction drag 24% more than the previous Speedo swimsuit.
+The design result, called the LZR Racer, reduced skin friction drag by 24% compared to the previous Speedo swimsuit.
 In March 2008, athletes wearing the LZR Racer broke 13 swimming world records.

-Much like other suits used for high competition racing, LZR Racers allow for better oxygen flow to the muscles, and hold the body in a more hydrodynamic position, while repelling water and increasing flexibility.
-The LZR Pro features vertically-stitched seams to minimize fluid resistance, while the seams of the LZR Elite, LZR Elite 2, and LZR X are ultrasonically welded to further reduce drag.
-The suits are manufactured at Petratex, a textile factory in Paços de Ferreira, Portugal; the technology is patented in this country.
+Much like other suits used for high competition racing, LZR Racers allow better oxygen flow to the muscles, and hold the body in a more hydrodynamic position, while repelling water and increasing flexibility.
+The LZR Pro uses vertically stitched seams to minimize fluid resistance, while the seams of the LZR Elite, LZR Elite 2, and LZR X are ultrasonically welded to further reduce drag.
+The suits are manufactured at Petratex, a textile factory in Pacos de Ferreira, Portugal; the technology is patented in this country.
 The LZR Elite and LZR Elite 2 include patented Core Stabilizer and Internal Compression Panels.
-Speedo also partnered with ANSYS, one of the world's leading engineering simulation software providers, in creating this suit.
+Speedo also partnered with ANSYS, an engineering simulation software provider, in creating this suit.

 Endorsed for competitive use by FINA prior to the Beijing Olympics, early case studies suggested that the LZR Elite was effective in reducing the racing times of competitive swimmers by 1.9 to 2.2 percent.
-Although all body-length swimwear has since been banned from FINA competitions, swimmers are still permitted to compete in LZR Racer jammers and kneeskins.
+Although all body-length swimwear has since been banned from FINA competitions, swimmers are still permitted to compete in LZR Racer jammers and Kneeskins.